MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 ### Use validation and testing practices

-Use software [Validation and testing practices](https://webhint.io).
-Use code quality tools like the [Webhint](https://webhint.io) linter to optimize the efficiency, robustness, safety, and accessibility of your app.
+Use software validation and testing practices.
+Use code quality tools such as the [Webhint](https://webhint.io) linter to optimize the efficiency, robustness, safety, and accessibility of your app.

 <!-- ====================================================================== -->